Vyral/base-template/_posts/2024-07-10-the-secret-to-reducing-property-taxes-in-south-carolina.md

 {% include excerpt.html %}

 Did you know that primary residents in South Carolina can save thousands on property taxes?
-Homeowners typically worry about the long-term costs of homeownership, that’s why today, I will tell you the secret to reducing your tax costs: just fill up a form at closing.
+Homeowners typically worry about the long-term costs of homeownership, that’s why today, I will tell you the secret to reducing your tax costs: just fill out a form at closing.

 Your attorney can provide this form to you at closing.
-Filling out this form with the county can save you thousands of dollars as **it allows you to file for a 4% tax rate, compared to the standard 6% rate.** The 4% rate is designated for primary residences, while the 6% rate applies to second homes or investment properties.
+Filing out this form with the county can save you thousands of dollars as **it allows you to file for a 4% tax rate, compared to the standard 6% rate.** The 4% rate is designated for primary residences, while the 6% rate applies to second homes or investment properties.

 I recently had a client who forgot to complete this form.
 When I reminded him, he was able to receive a refund for 18 months of property taxes that he had paid at the higher 6% rate instead of the 4% rate!